Omersabri16/Calculator/README.md

    python solution.py

-## How it wworks
+## How it works
 What is the first number?: 10
 +
 -
 *